ga4gh-discovery/data-connect/SPEC.md

 # Appendix A: SQL Grammar

-ANTLR grammar for Data Connect (based on PrestoSQL v.
+ANTLR grammar for Data Connect (based on Trino (formerly Trino v.
 323, ASL 2.0 license), with the DML and DDL parts removed:

 ```